romkatv/zsh4humans/README.md

 ## Caveats

 Zsh for Humans is not a good choice for users who prefer vi bindings in their shell.

+Zsh for Humans has very little documentation.
+There is no list of configuration options it recognizes and no description of what those options do.

 ## Usage